-Pack the family up November 6 and head to Abita Springs Trailhead for Fall Fest, featuring the Kids Zone with a Pumpkin Stage, games and crafts.
-What better way to spend your Saturday than with eight hours of non-stop music?
+Pack the family up November 4th and head to Abita Springs Trailhead for Fall Fest, featuring the Kids Zone with a Pumpkin Stage, games and crafts.
+There's also an Interactive Circle with a Green Screen Photo Experience, a Hand Wax Station, and caricature artist.
+And what better way to spend your Saturday than with eight hours of non-stop music?
 View music lineup.

 Home Saints Games

 There will be two home Saints games at the Caesars Superdome this month.
-On November 7th, the boys in black and gold take on the Falcons and, on the 25th, they're up against the Buffalo Bills.
+On November 7th, the boys in black and gold take on the Baltimore Ravens and, on the 20th, they're up against the Los Angeles Rams.
 Make it fall your kids will remember!

-Celebrate autumn at Destrehan Plantation on November 13 and 14 from 9 a.m. to 4 p.m.
-The kids can dance to local bands like Les Bons-Riens, Ryan Foret and Foret Tradition, Kayla Woodson and Faith Woodson.
-There will also be Cajun and Creole cuisine, arts & crafts, antiques in the mule barn, and special activities for the little ones.
+Celebrate autumn at Destrehan Plantation on November 12 and 13 from 9 a.m. to 4 p.m.
+The kids can dance to local bands like Les Bons-Riens, Ryan Foret and Foret Tradition, Kayla Woodson and Bad Habit.
+There will also be Cajun and Creole cuisine, arts & crafts, antiques in the mule barn, and special activities for the little ones such as face painting, hand waxing and pony rides.
 Learn more.

 Family Day Bayou St. John